ibm-cloud-docs/openshift/getting-started.md

     2. Set how many worker nodes to create per zone, such as the minimum value of **2**.
 For more information, see [What is the smallest size cluster that I can make?](/docs/openshift?topic=openshift-faqs#smallest_cluster).
 6. Complete the **Resource details** to customize the cluster name and any tags that you want to use to organize your {{site.data.keyword.cloud_notm}} resources.
 7. In the **Summary** pane, review the order summary and then click **Create**.<p class="note">Your cluster creation might take some time to complete.
 After the cluster state shows **Normal**, the cluster network and load balancing components take about 10 more minutes to deploy and update the cluster domain that you use for the {{site.data.keyword.openshiftshort}} web console and other routes.
 Before you continue, wait until the cluster is ready by checking that the **Ingress Subdomain** follows a pattern of `<cluster_name>.<globally_unique_account_HASH>-0001.<region>.containers.appdomain.cloud`.</p>
-8. VPC clusters that run {{site.data.keyword.openshiftshort}} version 4.4 and earlier only: Allow traffic requests to apps that you deploy by modifying the VPC's default security group.
+8. {{site.data.keyword.openshiftshort}} version 4.4 and earlier only: Allow traffic requests to apps that you deploy by modifying the VPC's default security group.
     1. From the [Virtual private cloud dashboard](https://cloud.ibm.com/vpc-ext/network/vpcs){: external}, click the name of the **Default Security Group** for the VPC that you created.
     2. In the **Inbound rules** section, click **New rule**.
     3. Choose the **TCP** protocol, enter `30000` for the **Port min** and `32767` for the **Port max**, and leave the **Any** source type selected.